zeekay/soundcloud-cli/README.rst

 sc
 ==

-``sc`` is a command-line interface Soundcloud.
+``sc`` is a command-line interface for Soundcloud.
 It allows you to compress and upload audio to Soundcloud, and will eventually support many other useful features.

 Install
 -------